albertosantini/node-nanoirc/README.markdown

 nanoirc reads a file in the HOME directory: .nanoirc.json.

 The configuration file contains the server, the channels and the nickname info.
-Be aware the name of the channels are case sensitive.

 For instance,